li-group/MultiScaleOpt-Tutorial/README.md

 # A Tutorial of Multi-time Scale Optimization Models and Algorithms
 This repo implements different algorithms to solve a multi-time scale optimization problem.
-If you find this work useful, please cite our paper as

 The model of the multi-time scale optimization is given in our paper.
 We use the following algorithms to solve the model:
 1. Full-space method